shelbykrenn/STAT-184/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+### STAT 184 Final Project
+[Here](Final.html) , you can find the html link to my project from STAT 184.
+In this project, I compared the different types of accidents that have occured to airplanes and how many deaths they resulted in.